An Introduction to Photo Editing with PhotoLine: The Toolbox

 Select a color and a brush and have fun!

-You can change the opacity of the paint by adjusting the Intensity on the Tool Settings panel.
+You can change the opacity of the paint by adjusting the Intensity on the Tool Settings panel, or Opacity in the Color Editor.
 Lower it to 50% for example.
 Note that when you paint over a previously-painted area, the paint strokes are additive.
 With the Painting tool, this happens only when you release the mouse then start a new paint stroke; if you want it to happen continuously, use the Airbrush tool.

 Edit – Undo.
 Or, use the Undo List panel to go way back, then forward again if desired.